warren-bank/testing-readme-before-commit/README.md

   > #### notes:
   > * the only rule declared in this example uses a function that is called for every response.
       * it uses the contextual variable: `response.headers`.
-      * it's important to remember that some variables are only available in certain contexts.<br>
+      * it's important to remember that some variables are only available in certain contexts.
-        for example, `response.headers` wouldn't make any sense in the context of processing an (outbound) HTTP request..<br>
+        * for example, `response.headers` wouldn't make any sense in the context of processing an (outbound) HTTP request..
-        since we couldn't possibly know the answer to a question we haven't asked yet.<br>
+        * since we couldn't possibly know the answer to a question we haven't asked yet.
-        referencing a variable that's undefined will throw an exception.<br>
+        * referencing a variable that's undefined will throw an exception.
-        this exception will be caught, and nothing bad will happen..<br>
+        * this exception will be caught, and nothing bad will happen..<br>
           however, none of your rules (in that particular data set) will be applied.<br>
           since requests and responses use separate data sets, an error in one won't effect the other.

 ### User Preferences